 USC's fraternities are being hit hard by a significant number of the cases associated with four fraternity houses, the chief student health officer Sarah Van Orman tells KNX.

-The school is facing about 40 cases of COVID-19 involving students living on 28th Street, which is known as Fraternity Row.
+The school is facing about 40 cases of COVID-19 involving students living on 28th Street.

 “Unless all of us understand that right now our only tools are physical distancing and wearing masks, we’re going to continue to have devastation, not only in terms of the economy, our learning, our academics, our jobs, but people dying,” Van Orman tells The Los Angeles Times.
 “Each of us has to decide what we stand for.
 Frats need to do that as well.”

 Two weeks ago, twenty-five more University of California Berkeley students have tested positive for COVID-19, bringing the total number of cases at the university to 95.